BrkRaw/brkraw/docs/contrib/contribution.md

 ## Community

-If you build something useful, please open a PR or start a discussion.
+If you build something useful, please start a discussion.
 We plan to periodically highlight community plugins on the BrkRaw main site.

 ## Contributors